 Since Quadratus Lumborum is so structural and functional in spinal health, it is often subject to stress and strain that can cause a lot of pain in the body.
 Quadratus Lumborum can get stressed and overworked during long bouts of physical activity, and then develop spasms and trigger points that can be very painful.
-Quadratus Lumborum spasms and trigger points are signals that the spine was at risk, and Quadratus Lumborum locked up to protect it from serious injury.
+Spasms and trigger points in Quadratus Lumborum are signals that the spine was at risk, and Quadratus Lumborum is locked up to protect it from serious injury.
 Check out the video below to learn more about Quadratus Lumborum muscle pain and how to alleviate it:

 Donnelly, Joseph M. Travell, Simons & Simons Myofascial Pain and Dysfunction: the Trigger Point Manual.
 3rd ed., Wolters Kluwer Health, 2019.